couling/MkdocstringsPythonGenerator/mkdocs/docs/index.md

 ## Features

-It's advantages over the [mkdocstrings-python recopy](https://mkdocstrings.github.io/recipes/#automatic-code-reference-pages) are:
+Its advantages over the [mkdocstrings-python recipe](https://mkdocstrings.github.io/recipes/#automatic-code-reference-pages) are:

  - ✅ Easier to use (no writing code for yourself)
  - ✅ Well formatted nav out of the box.
 Package names with underscores are not title case 📦
  - ✅ Compatibility with both explicit nav defined in mkdocs.yaml and implicit nav with no definition in mkdocs.yaml
- - ✅ Supports __init__.py files as [section indexes](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#section-index-pages) if supported by the theme.
+ - ✅ Supports `__init__.py` files as [section indexes](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#section-index-pages) if supported by the theme.
  - ✅ Edit URI compatible with both `edit_uri` and `edit_uri_template`

 ## Minimal Example